English Language Learning

 - Level Five – High Intermediate

-- Meet English requirements for the workplace, for education, and for everyday life
+- You meet the English requirements for the workplace, for education and for everyday life.

-- Have flexibility and be an active participant in your own learning.
+- The program gives you the flexibility to be an active participant in your own learning.

 - During your time in the offering, you have the opportunity to live in the college residence and meet others from many different cultures.

-- Upon completion, you will be able to live at ease in an English-speaking environment or return home with a greater understanding of English and Canadian Culture
+- Upon completion, you will be able to live at ease in an English-speaking environment or return home with a greater understanding of English and Canadian culture.

 - Career preparation